echkode/PhantomBrigadeMod_Fixes/README.md

 ## CombatCollisionSystem

 There are two fixes to this system.
 The first fix applies a scaling factor to the damage a projectile does to environment objects.
 This matches what is done when a projectile hits a unit.
 This mostly affects railgun projectiles.
 The second fix is tracking the unit that fires each projectile so when a unit's pilot ejects, credit for downing the unit can be assigned to the attacking pilot.

+## ModManager.LoadEverything

+Mods used to be able to add new English text entries through the LocalizationEdits mechanism.
+PB release 0.22 saw an overhaul to the localization infrastructure which unfortunately broke that.
+I can see a number of ways around this problem.
+With this fix I chose to wrap a bit of code around `ModManager.ProcessLocalizationEdits()` that gets triggered at the end of the ModManager main entry point.

 ## CombatLandingSystem